johnsonr31/JohnsonRPokemonAPIChallenge/README.md

 # NOTE
 This project is no longer in development.
 I am currently working on rebuilding this project in the REACT framework

+The published version of this project can be viewed here: https://johnsonrpokemon.azurewebsites.net/

+The current, ReactJS version of this project can be found here: https://github.com/ricRobo4/johnsonpokedex.git

 # JohnsonRPokemonAPIChallenge
 The original API this project pulls data from can be found at https://pokeapi.co/